 Sightseeing in Tel Aviv on a City Break

 Tel Aviv Museum of ArtTel Aviv has excellent museums including the Museum of Art, Design Museum Holon, Bauhaus Museum, Museum of the Jewish People and the Eretz Israel Museum.
 There are historic landmarks including the site where the Declaration of Independence was signed on Rothschild Blvd. and the houses of famous artists and political figures.
 Don’t miss Jaffa, now a joint municipality with Tel Aviv this ancient port city has narrow lanes flanked by stone houses leading down to the water’s edge, excellent restaurants, markets, art galleries and museums.
 Also visit Sirona, a restored German Templer settlement, and the American-German Colony neighborhood.

 Seeing the Rest of Israel on a Tel Aviv City Break

-There are plenty of tours in Israel that take you to locations across the country including to Jerusalem, the Galilee, Golan Heights, Dead Sea and more.
+There are plenty of tours in Israel from Tel Aviv that take you to locations across the country including to Jerusalem, the Galilee, Golan Heights, Dead Sea and more.
 This way you can see more of the county without having to bother with logistics and transportation issues.
 The day tours include a complimentary pick-up from Tel Aviv and return you at the end of the day.
 All you have to do is choose your destination and book the tour, the rest is taken care of for you.